Provide a community and venue for trans and cis women, nonbinary, and genderqueer folks to confidently explore playing

 Dames Making Games is a not-for-profit organization founded in Toronto in 2012.

 We run a wide range of programs and events for women, non-binary, gender nonconforming, trans and queer folks interested in games.
-We are member-run and member-funded, arts-focused, technology positive, collaborative, engaged, and welcoming!
+We are member-run, arts-focused, technology positive, collaborative, engaged, and welcoming!

 Presentations by 3-5 women involved in games and/or community.
 Since March 2012, over 90 speakers have shared their game projects and career stories.